javascript-tutorial/en.javascript.info/4-binary/04-file/article.md

 Its reading methods `read*` do not generate events, but rather return a result, as regular functions do.

-That's only inside a Web Worker though, because delays and hang-ups in Web Workers are less important, they do not affect the page.
+That's only inside a Web Worker though, because delays in synchronous calls, that are possible while reading from files, in Web Workers are less important.
+They do not affect the page.
 ```

 ## Summary